rio-cloud/biome-config/README.md

 ## ❤️ Contributing

 If you have a biome config that would like to see added here, please double-check if there's not already one that works for you.
-The [frontend](frontend.json) config should be sufficient.
-And you can always overrule or add settings to your local biome config without having to push those settings "upstream".
+The [frontend](frontend.json) config should be sufficient for most (if not all) projects that are using TypeScript.
+And remember that you can always overrule or add settings to your local biome config without having to push those settings "upstream".
 After all, the configs in this repository are supposed to be a solid baseline for most of our projects - and hopefully, we can homogenize our code a bit.

 If you see a config here and **do want** to change settings because you're sure that change needs to happen for everyone at RIO, feel free to [open an issue on GitHub](https://github.com/rio-cloud/biome-config/issues) 😎